 Google's PageSpeed Insights tool lets you enter your URL to see any issues your site may be having with mobile responsiveness.
 PageSpeed Insights measures how the page can improve its performance on both top-than-fold load time and full page load time, and provides concrete suggestions for reducing page load time.

 Surprisingly, even large sites with presumably large development and IT budgets have speed issues.
 See the poor results from the Harvard Business Review site:

 Content-rich sites and news sites should pay special attention to speed concerns, as these sites are often viewed on mobile devices for convenience.

-When you think of 'mobile experiences' speed is certainly a factor to consider, but so is your mobile website as a whole - look, feel, navigation, text, images, etc.
+When you think of “mobile experiences” speed is certainly a factor, but so is your mobile website as a whole - look, feel, navigation, text, images, etc.

 Since Google launched its mobile update in 2015, webmasters and SEOs have had to consider “mobile mobility” as a ranking factor.
 And now, with the Mobile-First Index slated to arrive in 2018, your mobile site will be considered your “primary” site when Google's algorithm calculates rankings, making a good mobile experience all the more crucial.